-Good relationships with partners, friends, parents, siblings and work colleagues, are an important part of our lives.
+Positive relationships with partners, friends, parents, siblings and work colleagues, are an important part of our lives.
 Satisfying relationships enhance our emotional and psychological wellbeing.
 When we experience problems in our interpersonal relationships, it can cause us considerable distress and unhappiness.
-If you are experiencing problems in any of your relationships, psychological therapy or relationship counselling can help.
+If you are experiencing problems in any of your relationships, psychological therapy or relationship counselling with a Relationships Psychologist can help.

 Relationships – Issues Experienced by Couples

 The following is a list of common problems that impact on couples’ relationships?
 Do any of these apply to you?

 - Do you feel that you and your partner are distant or that your relationship is stagnant?

 - Do you feel that your partner does not nurture the relationship, or make you a priority?